River Valley Medical Assistants take the World by Storm...

 - Notify the College of eligibility for Veterans Administration and other aid programs.

 A student who applies to, is officially accepted to the College in a program, and has been confirmed by returning a deposit to the College is said to be matriculated.
-The status remains until the student officially withdraws from the program or college, is put on inactive status due to non-enrollment for 3 semesters, is dismissed for academic or disciplinary reasons, or upon graduation.
+The status remains until the student officially withdraws from the program or College, is suspended/dismissed for academic or disciplinary reasons, upon graduation or has remained inactive for three consecutive semesters.

 In addition to the general admission requirements and specific admission requirements for the desired program, international students issued an F-1 Visa must maintain a minimum course load of 12 credits per semester, must attend on a full time basis (12 credits or more per semester) and submit the following: